Why Santa Marta for Real Estate Investment

 | Playa Salguero | Budget beach area | $1.5M-$4M | $65-170 | Emerging market entry, value plays |

-El Rodadero is Santa Marta's premium neighborhood: high-rise apartments, beach access, and tourist-facing infrastructure.
-Prices run $4M-$9M/m² (roughly $175-390/m²).
-Most short-term rental success stories come from Rodadero — consistent occupancy (70-75%), nightly rates ($250K-500K COP), and international guest flows justify the premium pricing.
-Typical Rodadero 2-bedroom: purchased for COP 300M ($73K), furnished for COP 20M ($5K), generates COP 3.6M/month ($850/month) on Airbnb = 9% gross yield.
+El Rodadero is Santa Marta's premium neighborhood: high-rise apartments (many in 12-20 story towers built between 2010 and 2022), direct beach access along a 2-km crescent bay, and tourist-facing infrastructure including 40+ restaurants, dive shops, and water taxi services to Playa Blanca.
+Prices run $4M-$9M/m² (roughly $175-390/m²), with oceanfront units commanding 25-35% premiums over properties 2-3 blocks inland.
+Most short-term rental success stories come from Rodadero — consistent occupancy (70-75%), nightly rates ($250K-500K COP), and international guest flows from 15+ countries justify the premium pricing.
+The neighborhood's Marina de Santa Marta, a 256-berth facility attracting yachts and sailboats from across the Caribbean, adds a luxury anchor that supports property values within a 1-km radius.
+Typical Rodadero 2-bedroom (75-95 m²): purchased for COP 300M ($73K), furnished for COP 20M ($5K), generates COP 3.6M/month ($850/month) on Airbnb = 9% gross yield.
+Units with pool access and ocean views push that to 11-12% gross.

 Centro Histórico (downtown) combines colonial architecture with working-class authenticity.
 Prices are lower ($2.5M-$6M/m²), and gentrification is underway.
 Long-term rental demand is strong from young professionals and tourists seeking cultural immersion.
 Less yield-focused than Rodadero, but appreciate faster as the neighborhood develops.